USS York County: 1963–1965

 In July 1963, York County revisited the Caribbean and transported the highly publicized Puerto Rican National Guard from Ponce, Puerto Rico, to Isla de Vieques.
 While in the West Indies, she also patrolled off Haiti, ready to evacuate American civilians if the civil disorders in that island required such action.
 Fortunately, tension eased, and York County returned to Little Creek on 4 October.
-A visit to Portland, Maine, from 9 to 11 November, preceded a short trip to Roosevelt Roads, Puerto Rico, to transport the men and equipment of Military Construction Battalion 7.
+A visit to Portland, Maine, from 9 to 11 November, preceded a short trip to Roosevelt Roads, Puerto Rico, to transport the men and equipment of Mobile Construction Battalion (MCB) 7.
 York County returned on 25 November and finished the year undergoing tender availability and upkeep.

 For the early part of 1964, York County worked at Vieques, Puerto Rico, and Onslow Beach, N.C.
 She took part in the Naval Academy's Memorial Day ceremonies at Annapolis, Maryland.
 During June and July, York County received alterations at the Norfolk Naval Shipyard.
 On 13 August, the ship lifted the 3rd Marine Light Anti-Aircraft Missile Battalion to Vieques and reembarked the unit on 17 September for the return passage.
 Ten days later, she returned to Little Creek and commenced preparations for an overseas exercise.
 On 7 October 1964, York County got underway to join in Operation "Steel Pike I," the largest joint amphibious operation held since World War II.
 The ship returned home on 28 November 1964 and operated locally into the following spring.
 On 30 April 1965, York County sailed for the Dominican Republic and transported marines and equipment to Bajos de Haina.
 She conducted surveillance duties during the crisis in that nation before returning to Norfolk on 7 June and remaining in the Virginia Capes-Hampton Roads area for most of the summer.
 From September until December 1965, York County was deployed to the Caribbean and participated in numerous amphibious assault exercises and a major fleet exercise, "Phibaswex/Meblex 2–65."